jspatel/tuid-processor/README.md

 TUID Processer
 =======
 # tuid-processor
 An extension to dissect TUID and get relevant information.
+This extension also provides a way to generate the tuid.